-Following the NSW Government’s announcement of further easing of COVID-19 restrictions from Friday 15 May 2020, Council has compiled some of the most commonly asked questions to assist businesses re-opening.
+Following the NSW Government’s announcement of further easing of COVID-19 restrictions from Friday 15 May 2020, Council has compiled some of the most commonly asked questions to assist businesses continuing to operate.

-Q. Can I still serve take-away food even if I am able to open for 10 patrons?
+Q. Can I still serve take-away food even if I am able to open for seated patrons?

 Q: Is there a new requirement to serve food with disposable (single use) cutlery and crockery?

 Council strongly recommends any food business who does not have a commercial dishwashing machine that can sanitise cutlery and crockery to a minimum temperature of 80 degrees Celsius (irrespective of whether they have food grade sanitiser), to provide food with disposable (single use) cutlery and crockery.

 All food businesses have been made aware through routine food premises inspections of their obligation to clean and sanitise food contact surfaces.

 Q: What can I do to provide a COVID-19 safe environment for my seated patrons?